MicrosoftDocs/well-architected/well-architected/resiliency/app-design.md

 - Azure synchronously replicates changes in your data and configuration across the instances in each zone.
 - If a datacenter or availability zone outage occurs, Azure automatically fails over to send traffic to instances in the surviving availability zones.

-> [!NOTE]
-> If you have an application that is extremely "chatty", then spreading traffic across multiple availability zones might affect your application's performance.
-This effect is because traffic might need to go between availability zones that are geographically separated.
-Consider using a zonal (pinned) deployment for this situation.
-However, for most applications, this consideration doesn't apply.
->
-> You should also consider whether the use of multiple availability zones could increase your costs.
-For example, inter-zone bandwidth charges might be incurred when your resources synchronize data.

 Consider if component proximity is required for application performance reasons.
-If the application is highly sensitive to latency, components might need to be co-located.
-Some Azure services enable *zonal* deployments, in which a resource is deployed to a specific zone.
+If the application is highly "chatty", it might be sensitive to extra latency.
+When traffic goes between availability zones that are geographically separated, extra latency is introduced.
+While the amount of latency is very small, chatty applications might make mulitple requests and so the total latency is much higher.
+In this scenario, consider whether you should co-locate your resources.
+Some Azure services enable *zonal* deployments, which are sometimes called *zone-pinned* deployments.
+When you use a zonal deployment approach, the resource is deployed to a specific zone.
 Multiple components can be deployed to the same zone to reduce the communication latency.

+You should also consider whether the use of multiple availability zones could increase your costs.
+For example, inter-zone bandwidth charges might be incurred when your resources synchronize data.

 If you have business requirements that require mitigating the risk of an outage of an entire region, consider deploying to multiple regions.
 Multiple regions can be used for failover purposes in a disaster state.
 A multi-region solution is often more complicated to deploy and operate.
 Other cost needs should be considered, including the extra data and networking charges, and for services such as [Azure Site Recovery](/azure/site-recovery/site-recovery-overview).